All Products

 5. After you run the job, on the Execution Records tab, click Details in the Actions column of the job.

 6. View the logs.
-In the left-side navigation pane of the EMR Serverless Spark page, click Job History.
+In the left-side navigation pane of the EMR Serverless Spark page, choose Operation Center > Job History.
 On the Job History page, click the Development Job Runs tab.
-Then, click the Log Exploration tab.
+Then, find the desired job run and click the name of the job run.
+On the page that appears, click the Log Exploration tab.

 Spark SQL job

-1. Create and start an SQL compute.
-For more information, see Manage SQL computes.
+1. Create and start an SQL session.
+For more information, see Manage SQL sessions.

 You must configure the following parameters for Spark Configuration.